-Two birth suites are equipped with a relaxation bath for use during labour.
-Please ask if these facilities are available when you arrive - unfortunately we are unable to reserve them but will try to accommodate your request.
+One birthing suite is equipped with a relaxation bath for use during labour.
+Please ask if this is available when you arrive - unfortunately we are unable to reserve this but will try to accommodate your request.

-Your partner/support person/s are welcome in the birthing suite.
+Your partner/support person/s are welcome in the birthing suite but no more than two support people.